harshad1462/local-repo/README.md

 #pushing readme from the local
 <br>
-#& now pulling from the repo
+#& now pulling from the